About Cronjob Database Backup

 Each run is logged in site/assets/logs/messages.txt.

-Select a time interval for automated database backups or the option 'logout trigger' to force download after a user with 'db-backup' permission assigned has been logged out.
-Permission 'db-backup' will be added with module installation.
+Select a time interval for automated database backups or one of the options to force backup after a user (role) with 'trigger-db-backup' permission assigned has been logged in or logged out.
+Permission 'trigger-db-backup' will be added with module installation.
+You just need to assign it to certain roles.
 If you want to disable automated backups choose 'never'.
 No need to uninstall the module for this. (default: every 4 weeks)

 Select how many backups you want to keep in the storage.
 Minimum 1, default and maximum 100 (defined in constant MAXFILES).
 Executed with each cron.